OHDSI/Vocabulary-v5.0/working/packages/audit_pack/readme.md

 END $$;
 ```

-After some time the dev-schema will be restored.
+After some time the dev-schema will be restored (including event from selected log_id).